 Under new “Design Envelopes” there are details of two options that would result in 29 flights directly over Bedford Park between 6.00 and 7.00am – one plane every 2.4 minutes – at very high decibel levels, likely to wake people up.
 In addition, up to 40 overhead flights per day are proposed before implementation of the new runway.

 If the Third Runway is built, we would be even more significantly affected by incoming low-flying aircraft (at 2,000 – 3,000ft), 29 flights per hour (one every 2 minutes) and with 86% of the flights above the key 65-decibel level.
 There will be 17 departing flights per hour (one every 3.5 minutes) with 65% above 65 decibels.

-The Society submitted a formal response and encouraged everyone to submit an individual objection, as the volume of objections lodged is critical.
+The Society submitted a formal response and encouraged everyone to submit an individual objection to the last two consulations, as the volume of objections lodged is critical.

 The Society continues to monitor developments and to support CHATR who have made an impact in raising awareness about the negative impact on our area.